 3D Touch is useful

-This isn’t only for the iPhone 7 or 7 Plus, 3D Touch has been vastly improved in iOS 10, and the new features also work on the iPhone 6S and 6S Plus, so even if you don’t have the latest phone, give them a try.
-There are many to remember, and updates will be added all the time; so the best advice is to hard press down on app icons, or notifications, to see what happens.
+3D Touch has been vastly improved since iOS 10, and these features also work on the iPhone 6S and 6S Plus, so even if you don’t have the latest phone, give them a try.
+There are many to remember, and updates will be added all the time, so the best advice is to hard press down on app icons, or notifications, to see what happens.

 Here are a couple of our favorites:

-- Hard press on the Instagram app icon and there’s quick access to a new post, search, or your activity page.
+- Hard-press on the Instagram app icon and there is quick access to a new post, search, or your activity page.

 - With the phone locked, hard press on any notification to see additional controls.
 It’s easy to reply to iMessages without unlocking your phone, for example.

 Proving 3D Touch is getting more helpful, here are a couple of shortcuts that are easy to miss, but can prove handy.
 Swipe up to access Control Center and hard-press on the Flashlight or Timer buttons to adjust the brightness or start a preset timer respectively.